OCPD vs OCD: Key Differences, Symptoms, Diagnosis & Treatment

 OCPD

-Since OCPD is considered a personality disorder, someone suffering from this will likely find their feelings of obsession and compulsion are more ingrained into their DNA.
+Since OCPD is considered a personality disorder, many of its traits tend to be deeply ingrained in a person’s long-term patterns of thinking, behavior, and relationships.
 Someone who suffers from OCPD might suffer from any of the following:

 • Perfectionism